-- never copy, print, share, store or save them; this is illegal. - discuss the decision with the headteacher or a member of the senior leadership team - make sure viewing is undertaken by the DSL (or equivalent) or another member of the safeguarding team with delegated authority from the headteacher or a member of the senior leadership team - make sure viewing takes place with another member of staff present in the room, ideally the headteacher or a member of the senior leadership team. - wherever possible, make sure viewing takes place on the premises of the education setting, ideally in the headteacher or a member of the senior leadership team's office - make sure wherever possible that they are viewed by a staff member of the same sex as the child or young person in the images - record how and why the decision was made to view the imagery in the safeguarding or child protection records, including who was present, why the nudes or semi-nudes were viewed and any subsequent actions. - if any devices need to be taken and passed onto the police, the device(s) should be confiscated and the police should be called.
+- never copy, print, share, store or save them; this is illegal. - discuss the decision with the headteacher or a member of the senior leadership team - make sure viewing is undertaken by the DSL (or equivalent) or another member of the safeguarding team with delegated authority from the headteacher or a member of the senior leadership team - make sure viewing takes place with another member of staff present in the room, ideally the headteacher or a member of the senior leadership team. - wherever possible, make sure viewing takes place on the premises of the education setting, ideally in the headteacher or a member of the senior leadership team's office - make sure wherever possible that they are viewed by a staff member of the same sex as the child or young person in the images - record how and why the decision was made to view the imagery on CPOMS, including who was present, why the nudes or semi-nudes were viewed and any subsequent actions. - if any devices need to be taken and passed onto the police, the device(s) should be confiscated and the police should be called.

-The above summarised points are explained in further detail with important supporting guidance in the UKCIS guidance - Sharing nudes and semi-nudes: advice for education settings as much contextual information as possible when making referrals to CSC or external agencies.
+The above summarised points are explained in further detail with important supporting guidance in the UKCIS guidance - Sharing nudes and semi-nudes: advice for education settings.